ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/design.md

 * *"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"*;
 that is, such an entity can allow its behaviour to be extended without modifying its source code.

+## Design patterns

+A design pattern is a general, reusable solution to a commonly occurring problem.

+It is not a finished design that can be transformed directly into source or machine code.
+It is a description or template for how to solve a problem that can be used in many different situations.
+Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

+Design patterns may be viewed as a structured approach to computer programming intermediate between the levels of
+* a programming paradigm and
+* a concrete algorithm.

-## Strategy Design Pattern
+### Strategy Pattern

 La solución para eliminar el *Switch Smell* es usar el `strategy design pattern`.
-Vea como hacerlo en este vídeo.

 The basic idea  of the `strategy design pattern` is to **delegate tasks to encapsulated algorithms which are interchangable at runtime**.